-- Services not considered reasonable and necessary - Services to which you are entitled under any Workers' Compensation Law or Act or any other insurance plan, even if you did not claim those benefits - Excess charges that are above the 85th percentile for Usual, Customary, and Reasonable (UCR) charges - Dental expenses incurred under this dental plan that are in connection with any dental procedure started prior to your effective date under this benefit or after termination of your benefit - Treatment or services that began before you enrolled in the Optional Preventive Dental or Optional Comprehensive Dental plan - Treatment or services provided after you are disenrolled from our Medicare Advantage plans during the course of your treatment - Treatment by anyone other than a dentist, except where performed by a duly qualified hygienist under the direction of a dentist - Services and supplies not specifically covered by the plan as defined within this document - Services and supplies provided in connection with dental procedures that are primarily aesthetic, including bleaching of teeth and labial veneers - Localized delivery of antimicrobial agents into diseased crevicular tissue via a controlled release vehicle - Any injuries sustained while competing or practicing for a professional athletic contest - Athletic mouth guards for enrolled members - A separate charge for a biopsy of oral tissue or histopathologic exam - Charges for missed appointments - Collection of cultures and specimens for enrolled members
+- Services not considered reasonable and necessary - Services to which you are entitled under any Workers' Compensation Law or Act or any other insurance plan, even if you did not claim those benefits - Excess charges that are above the 85th percentile for Usual, Customary, and Reasonable (UCR) charges (applicable to Optional Supplemental Dental plans only) - Dental expenses incurred under this dental plan that are in connection with any dental procedure started prior to your effective date under this benefit or after termination of your benefit - Treatment or services that began before you enrolled in the Optional Comprehensive Dental plan - Treatment or services provided after you are disenrolled from our Medicare Advantage plans during the course of your treatment - Treatment by anyone other than a dentist, except where performed by a duly qualified hygienist under the direction of a dentist - Services and supplies not specifically covered by the plan as defined within this document - Services and supplies provided in connection with dental procedures that are primarily aesthetic, including bleaching of teeth and labial veneers - Localized delivery of antimicrobial agents into diseased crevicular tissue via a controlled release vehicle - Any injuries sustained while competing or practicing for a professional athletic contest - Athletic mouth guards for enrolled members - A separate charge for a biopsy of oral tissue or histopathologic exam - Charges for missed appointments - Collection of cultures and specimens for enrolled members - Comprehensive periodontal exams for enrolled members - Connector bar or stress breaker - Core build-ups are not covered unless used to restore a tooth that has been treated endodontically (root canal) for enrolled members - Procedures, appliances, restorations, or other services that are primarily for cosmetic purposes.
+This includes services or supplies including, but not limited to, peg laterals, maxillary and mandibular (upper and lower jaw) malformations, enamel hypoplasia, veneers, and fluorosis (discoloration of teeth).
+However, the replacement of congenitally missing teeth is covered.
+(Congenital anomalies are not considered cosmetic.)